How to File an Application for Demolition Permit

 The main areas of focus are identifying and properly handling hazardous materials, adhering to specific rules for common substances like asbestos and lead paint, and ensuring all utilities are safely disconnected.
 Each regulation plays a critical role in preventing workplace injuries, avoiding environmental contamination, and keeping your project in good standing with Florida’s regulatory agencies.
 Taking the time to address these safety measures upfront will save you from significant headaches down the road and demonstrates a commitment to professional, responsible demolition practices.
 It’s about more than just tearing something down; it’s about doing it the right way.

-Assessing and Removing Hazardous Materials
+Checking for and Removing Hazardous Materials

 Before you begin demolition, you must have the structure thoroughly inspected for hazardous materials.
 Older buildings, in particular, can contain substances like asbestos, lead-based paint, mercury, and other chemicals that become dangerous when disturbed.
 A professional environmental assessment is the only way to know for sure what you’re dealing with.
 If hazardous materials are found, they must be removed and disposed of by certified professionals according to state and federal guidelines.
 This is not a DIY job.
 Attempting to handle hazardous waste regulation on your own can expose your team and the community to serious health risks and result in severe legal penalties.

-Meeting Asbestos and Lead Paint Rules
+How to Comply with Asbestos and Lead Paint Rules

 Asbestos and lead paint are two of the most common hazards found in older structures, and they come with their own specific set of rules.
 Florida has strict regulations for how these materials are managed.
 For example, you are required to notify the Florida Department of Environmental Protection (FDEP) before starting any asbestos abatement.
 The state’s asbestos program outlines the exact procedures for notification, removal, and disposal to prevent harmful fibers from becoming airborne.
 Similarly, lead paint removal requires specialized containment and disposal methods to avoid contaminating the soil and water.
 Always verify the specific requirements in your county, as local rules can sometimes be even more stringent.